 This the online store area of the site, detailing a number of items fans may want to buy.
 It does not cover standard retail Evil Dead Trilogy collectables, just certain worthy items available to legally buy direct from their creators.

-You can order all the locations footage on DVD.
-The locations covered include The Evil Dead's Cabin site, Bluff Road Bridge, Clinch River Road/Riverside Road, & Old Highway 25E all around Morristown Tennessee, and Evil Dead II's Cabin, Production House, Bonsal Ballast Pits, J. R. Faison Junior High School, & Anson County Airport in North Carolina.
-Orders can be shipped worldwide via Airmail at one fixed rate, and the footage is available in two versions;
+Discs 1-3 of the set contain 3h 50m of 1080p raw The Evil Dead & Evil Dead II locations camcorder footage, running in chronological order as shot over three days in December 2012.
+The locations covered include The Evil Dead's Cabin site, Bluff Road Bridge, Clinch River Road /Riverside Road, & Old Highway 25E all around Morristown Tennessee, and Evil Dead II's Cabin, Production House, Bonsal Ballast Pits, J. R. Faison Junior High School, & Anson County Airport in North Carolina.
+These discs don't have menus, but have chapter stops for each location visited.

-This footage was filmed personally in 16:9 1080i HD with a JVC GZHM445 PAL Camcorder, which was downscaled to SD 16:9 25p PAL and encoded to DVD.
-If any media production companies are interested in licensing this footage for use in their own DVDs, then please get in contact.
+Please bear in mind this website does not host advertising.
+All sales go toward new additions & running costs.
+This footage was filmed personally in 1080p with a JVC GZHM445 PAL Camcorder.
+If any companies are interested in licensing this footage, then please get in contact.